 Customer pressure is not as significant a factor in the adoption of green practices for logistics firms as it is for manufacturing firms.
 This is likely because they are further down the supply chain and seen as “removed” from the manufacturing process.

-- Logistics managers can support green practices adoption through top management commitment and enhanced human resource efforts including staff training and awareness-raising programs.
+- Logistics managers can support green practices adoption through management commitment and enhanced HR efforts, including staff training and awareness-raising programs.

 Lin, C.Y., & Ho, Y.H., (2010).
 Determinants of Green Practice Adoption for Logistics Companies in China.
 Journal of Business Ethics.
 98:67-83.